 Class D – combustible metals, such as magnesium, titanium, zirconium, sodium, lithium, and potassium

 Class K – combustible cooking media (vegetable or animal oils and fats).

-Fire Protection Testing can assist you in making the right choice of fire extinguisher for your application.
+Fire Protection Team can assist you in making the right choice of fire extinguisher for your application.
 We also provide Fire Extinguisher Cabinets and Fire Extinguisher Training.
 Please contact us for more information.

-Contact Fire Protection Testing for fire extinguishers.
+Contact Fire Protection Team for fire extinguishers.
 Please see the other Products and Services we offer, as well as our Total Fire Protection Agreement.